cbeny/RFA/README.md

 `mnist.py` does the same, but is slightly streamlined for supervised classification.
 In this setting, RFA boils down to a new loss function, coupled with an extra post-processing operation.

 `cifar.jl` can be used to reproduce the bottow row of Fig. 1.

+`halves.py` applies RFA to reconstruct the occluded part of an image